KalikaDakshini/tds-proj-1/README.md

 Expected responses:

-- 200 OK — request accepted; returns a JSON body (for example echoing `round` and `brief` or a build result).
+- 200 OK - request accepted; returns a JSON body (for example echoing `round` and `brief` or a build result).
-- 403 Forbidden — when the provided `secret` does not match `API_SECRET`.
+- 401 Unauthorized access - when the provided `secret` does not match `API_SECRET`.

-Notes: The route has been implemented to explicitly return HTTP 200 on success and raise HTTP 403 on secret mismatch.
+Notes: The route has been implemented to explicitly return HTTP 200 on success and raise HTTP 401 on secret mismatch.

 ## Docker